 - Helping with the progressive stance of Kerala in enabling equal opportunities for women through providing education in English and vocational skills

-If you’re torn between these three locations, and would be happy to volunteer in any of them, the climate could make the decision for you!
+If you’re torn between these two locations and would be happy to volunteer in either of them, the climate could make the decision for you!

-The summer months in India (April to August) can bring heat and humidity that is so extreme that it can often become unbearable.
+The summer months in India (April to August) can bring extreme heat and humidity that it can be unbearable for some.
 The volunteer accommodation in Delhi is equipped with fans, however power cuts are not uncommon.
 In recent years, Delhi has experienced some of the hottest summers on record, and placements where volunteers work during the day generally do not have air conditioning or fans.

-Kerala has a tropical climate, with an average temperature of 86°F (30°C) throughout the year, making it a very comfortable destination.
+Kerala has more of a tropical climate, with an average temperature of 86°F (30°C) throughout the year, making it a very comfortable destination.
 November until March can be hot and dry, but not as hot as Delhi is, just more humid.
-A perfect middle-ground, temperature-wise, between Delhi and Dharamsala.

 Still can’t decide?

-You could sign up for three programs back to back to allow you to experience the best of all worlds; otherwise, Contact us to speak with one of our Volunteer Travel Experts about your options or learn more about each program on the Delhi, Dharamsla or Kerala webpages.
+You could sign up for both programs back to back to allow you to experience the best of both worlds.
+Otherwise, Contact us to speak with one of our Volunteer Travel Experts about your options or learn more about each program on the Delhi or Kerala webpages.